-Assessment: Follow-up Questions & Problems
+Follow-up Questions & Problems

-- Q. Which of the above represents the true relationship between variables? - Q. Why do objects experience an buoyant force? - Q. Will objects lying on the bottom of a fluid experience a buoyant force? - Q. Is it true that light objects float while heavy objects sink? (penny versus a block of wood) - Q. What conditions of density determine whether or not an object will float in a fluid? - Q. How can you measure the buoyant force when a piece of wood is completely submerged in water? - Q. How much buoyant force is exerted on a 14-inch diameter basketball immersed in pure water? - Q. You are on an unnamed planet and you want to find the acceleration due to gravity.
-A 3-cm diameter aluminum ball immersed in pure liquid water experiences a buoyant force of 0.15 newtons.
-What is the acceleration due to gravity? - Q. An object with a volume of 10 cm^3 experiences a force of 0.5 newtons on the surface of the earth.
+- Q. Which of the above represents the true relationship between variables? - Q. Why do objects experience a buoyant force? - Q. Will objects lying on the bottom of a fluid experience a buoyant force? - Q. Is it true that light objects float while heavy objects sink? (penny versus a block of wood) - Q. What conditions of density determine whether or not an object will float in a fluid? - Q. How can you measure the buoyant force when a piece of wood is completely submerged in water? - Q. How much buoyant force is exerted on a 14-inch diameter basketball immersed in pure water? - Q. You are on an unnamed planet and you want to find the acceleration due to gravity.
+A 3-cm diameter aluminum ball immersed in pure liquid water experiences a buoyant force of 0.15N.
+What is the acceleration due to gravity? - Q. An object with a volume of 10 cm3 experiences a force of 0.5N on the surface of the Earth.
 What is the density of the fluid?